top of page

 as primary instructor

 This course explores some of the most prominent ethical issues of the 21st century (so far).
 For example: corporate responsibility, democracy, voting rights, political polarization, punishment, reparations, war, immigration, privacy, abortion, artificial intelligence, environmental conservation, and our duties towards future generations.
-[Syllabus] [Handout sampler some companion slides]
+(Summer 2019, USC, w.
+Andrew Stewart)

 as discussion instructor/teaching assistant